Kaito Ozawa: Post title reign

-Ozawa rebounded from this loss with a 49 second knockout of Satomi Yuzuki, before losing to Jorge Varela in the 2018 K-1 Featherweight GP and Ryusei Ashizawa three months later.
+Ozawa rebounded from this loss with a 49 second knockout of Yuzuki Satomi, before losing to Jorge Varela in the 2018 K-1 Featherweight GP and Ryusei Ashizawa three months later.

 During K-1 World GP 2019: K’FESTA 2, Ozawa won a unanimous decision against Hayato.
 Three months later, he won another unanimous decision, against Takahiro.
 He was then scheduled to fight Jawsuayai Sor.Dechaphan at K-1: K’Festa 3.
 Jawasuayai won by TKO, after the ringside doctor stopped the fight at the end of the second round.
 He lost his next fight to Tatsuki Shinotsuka at K-1: K'Festa 4 Day 1 as well, dropping a split decision.

 Ozawa was scheduled to face Yuta Kunieda at K-1 World GP 2021: Yokohamatsuri on September 20, 2021.
 He won the fight by unanimous decision.

 Ozawa was scheduled to face Shuhei Kumura at K-1 World GP 2022 Japan on February 27, 2022.
 He lost the fight by unanimous decision, with all three judges scoring the bout 30–29 for Kumura.

 Ozawa was expected to face Tatsuya Oiwa at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 Ozawa withdrew from the fight on March 8, due to a bone contusion of a metacarpal bone, and was replaced by Yuta Kuneida.